johnjtran/recipes/veggie-peppers-mozzarella/README.md

 * Salt & Pepper
 * Basil
 * Vinaigrette dressing
+* Tomatoe

-## Direction
+## Directions

 Drizzle cibatta with olive oil, sprinkle bread with salt and peppers.
 Toast on a frying pan for no more than 2 minutes.
-Add mozzarella, roasted peppers, basil, tomatoes.
+Add mozzarella, roasted peppers, basil, tomato slices.